urbit/urbit.org/content/blog/iot.md

 [ring signatures](https://en.wikipedia.org/wiki/Ring_signature), and even [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)
 offer a variety of ways in which data may be shared in an IoT context with mathematical guarantees on how much privacy is maintained.
-This are perhaps less relevant in the context of agricultural IoT, where personal private data is absent, but we mention them here to invite further speculation from the reader about the possibilities of IoT and Urbit.
+This is perhaps less relevant in the context of agricultural IoT, where personal private data is absent, but we mention them here to invite further speculation from the reader about the possibilities of IoT and Urbit.